adnaneaabbar/oil-price-prediction/README.md

 ## Docker usage
 We will have many containers responsible for different tasks and pipelines:
-1. Data Preparation for Machine Learning task
+1. Data Fetching
-2. Model Training (Different time steps for each training)
+2. Data Ingestion
-3. Inference to test the models on new data points
+3. Model Training (Different time steps for each training)

 ## Data Source
 [Data](https://fred.stlouisfed.org/series/DCOILBRENTEU#0)